nadirao/Mastermind/README.md

 # Game Instructions:

-- Guess a secret code consisting of 4 colors
+- Guess a secret code consisting of 4 colors.
-- X amount of hints will turn black if x amount of guesses matches the secret code
+- X amount of hints will turn black if x amount of guesses matches the secret code.
-- Solve the secret code with 10 tries or less. the fewer the better :)
+- Solve the secret code with 10 tries or less.
+The fewer the better :)
-- You lose if you've use all 10 tries :(
+- You lose if you've used all 10 tries :(

 # Next Steps